 PowerPoint is a surprisingly powerful tool, and its simple features and user-friendly interface make it perfect for people without much graphic design experience.
+(We’ll use PowerPoint 2010 for this post, but these same skills can be applied in PowerPoint 2007 or PowerPoint 2013).
 Here’s a brief overview of three ways we use PowerPoint at GCFLearnFree.org:

 1. Laying Out Infographics

 It can be hard to believe, but most of the large, detailed infographics on our site were created with PowerPoint.
 To create your own infographics, start by changing the slide size.
 You can do this by selecting the Design tab on the Ribbon, then clicking Page Setup.
 Infographics can come in a wide variety of sizes, so experiment with the slide size until it’s right for the graphic you’re trying to create.

 Once you’ve set up your slide, you can add images, shapes, text, and other objects.
 As you add more of these objects, you might find that your infographic is getting a little cluttered.
 Fortunately, PowerPoint has some tools that can help you keep everything neat.
 These include Align, which lines up objects, and Distribute, which puts even spaces between objects.
 (To see an example of an infographic with aligned, evenly distributed shapes, check out this flowchart in our Blog Basics topic.
 You can learn more about both of these features in our lesson on Arranging Objects.)

 When your infographic is finally done, you’ll need to save it as an image.
 That way, you’ll be able to share it with other people or put it on your website or blog.
 To save a PowerPoint slide as an image, click Save As.
 In the dialog box that appears, click the Save as type: drop-down menu and select PNG Portable Network Format.
 Finally, click Save.